Your Monday Briefing - The New York Times - Up News Info

 • We’re listening to “The Daily.”
 Our latest episode is Part 2 of “Odessa,” the series about a Texas high school that tries to bring back football during the pandemic.

-• Here’s our Mini Crossword, and a clue: Coffee, slangily (three letters).
+• Here’s our Mini Crossword, and a clue: “Wow, that’s neat!” (five letters).
 You can find all our puzzles here.

 • Elizabeth Kennedy, a longtime editor and reporter at The Associated Press, will be The Times’s new White House editor.